Josh Whelchel

 Josh Whelchel is a composer and a musician, best known for his work in video games such as The Spirit Engine 1 and 2 and Bonesaw.
-He also contributed music to Scrolls (video game) with Mattias Häggström Gerdt.
+He also contributed music to Scrolls with Mattias Häggström Gerdt.

 In 2013, he joined the A Capella Records team to create the music licensing and distribution service Loudr.
 He operates as a co-founder and Chief Technology Officer.